Protist: Sensory perception

 Many flagellates and probably all motile algae exhibit a positive phototaxis (i.e. they swim or glide toward a source of light).
-For this purpose, they exhibit three kinds of photoreceptors or "eyespots": (1) receptors with light antennae, found in many green algae, dinoflagellates and cryptophytes; (2) receptors with opaque screens; and (3) complex ocelloids with intracellular lenses, found in one group of predatory dinoflagellates, the Warnowiaceae.
-Additionally, some ciliates orient themselves in relation to the Earth's gravitational field while moving (geotaxis), and others swim in relation to the concentration of dissolved oxygen in the water.
+For this purpose, they exhibit photoreceptors of varying degrees of complexity, from simple receptors with light antennae (as in the eyespot apparatus of many algae), to receptors with opaque screens, to complex ocelloids with intracellular lenses (as in the dinoflagellate family Warnowiaceae).
+Some ciliates orient themselves in relation to the Earth's gravitational field while moving (geotaxis), and others swim in relation to the concentration of dissolved oxygen in the water.